abhinav-meduri/CS372-final-project/SETUP.md

 ## Data Setup

-**IMPORTANT: Required Data Files**
+**Important: Required Data Files**

-The application requires several large data files (~7 GB total) that are **NOT included in the Git repository** due to size constraints.
-These files are **ESSENTIAL** for the application to run.
-You **MUST** download them from Duke Box and place them in the correct directories before running the app.
+The application requires several large data files (~7 GB total) that are not included in the Git repository due to size constraints.
+These files are essential for the application to run.
+You must download them from Duke Box and place them in the correct directories before running the app.

 **Without these files, the app will fail with "File not found" errors.**